 This facility provides equipment, resources, and services for the instructional and research needs of the College.
-It is conducive for seminars, review classes, mini-shows, etc. The AV Room is furnished with an LCD, Overhead Projector, Slide Projector, Record Player, Television, CD/VHS player, and a wide selection of more than 800 instructional materials recorded in films, slides, audio/videotapes, CDs and other non-print materials.
-It is located at the Ground Floor of the Annex Building and can accommodate170 persons.
+It is conducive for seminars, review classes, mini-shows, etc. The AV Room is furnished with an LCD, Overhead Projector, and a wide selection of more than 500 instructional materials recorded in films, slides, audio/videotapes, CDs and other non-print materials.
+It is located at the Ground Floor of the Annex Building and can accommodate 170 persons.